Drawsi/JS_Bio/README.md

 | Seq1 |  Seq2 |  P | N  |  G |
 |------|-------|----|----|----|
 | CGTA |  CTA  |  2 | -2 | -3 |

+Current BUG:
+-The page needs to be refreshed before viewing the values for the first time.